 Why Saudi Telecom Company chose Qualys:

-After thorough analysis of potential vendors and due-diligence exercises, STC chose Qualys Vulnerability Management (VM) on the Qualys Cloud Platform to improve the visibility of threats to its network.
+After thorough analysis of potential vendors and due-diligence exercises, STC chose Qualys Vulnerability Management (VM) on the Enterprise TruRisk Platform to improve the visibility of threats to its network.

 Yasser Al Swailem comments: “We chose Qualys VM because it gave us the flexibility and ease-of-use we were looking for, backed by the solid Qualys database of known risks and vulnerabilities.
 We also adopted Qualys Policy Compliance (PC), to help us check system configurations against our internal best-practice models.”